contrxl/threat-intel/README.md

 # Overview

+This repo will hold analysis I have performed myself, as well as collections of notes/references to interesting topics.

+Anything that is my own will be uploaded directly in PDF format.

+# Analysis

 This repo contains analysis I have written on malware samples obtained from the internet.

 No samples are provided here for download, although defanged links to the samples may be provided in papers.